antmicro/nextpnr-fpga-interchange-site-preprocessor/README.md

 ## Features

 NISP has the following features at the moment

-* Generate site-ruting graph and export it into graphviz .dot files (`--dot`, `--dot-prefix` options)
+* Generate site-routing graph and export it into graphviz .dot files (`--dot`, `--dot-prefix` options)
 * Generate routability lookup and constraints and export it into JSON (`--json`, `--json-prefix` options)